A couple of months ago I wrote a piece called “Practical Veganism”.

 There is a wishful delusion among many people that animal products are produced humanely.
-75% of Americans think the animal products they buy are produced humanely when less than 1% of animal products in the USA come from non factory farms. l I have a close friend who lives in the country near two free range farms and due to the availability heuristic it really colors her perception of how all animals are raised for food, making her very skeptical of veganism.
+75% of Americans think the animal products they buy are produced humanely when less than 1% of animal products in the USA come from non factory farms.
+I have a close friend who lives in the country near two free range farms and due to the availability heuristic it really colors her perception of how all animals are raised for food, making her very skeptical of veganism.

 I think it is possible to raise animal products humanely and I don’t think killing animals for food is necessarily wrong in and of itself.
 But, for a many reasons I don’t focus on humane animal products as an alternative.
 Here they are, in brief.

 - There have been many undercover activists who have filmed terrible abuses at so called “humane” operations.
 Animal activists I know personally (and I admit this isn’t an unbiased source of information) claim they seen abuse at every operation – I don’t know any animal activist who, for example, had to move on to a different farm because there wasn’t anything bad going on where they had gone undercover.

 - Following on from the above- there is very little oversight of animal operations and animals have no way to communicate their mistreatment, unlike, disenfranchised people who are kept in terrible working conditions.
 Farmers, even in “humane” operations still have a bottom line and still become desensitized to animal suffering after seeing it day in and day out.

 - A large amount of animal suffering isn’t that contingent on the environment in which they are raised.
 Egg laying hens have been bred to lay far more eggs than their wild ancestors and experience uterine prolapse.
 Their bones become brittle from laying.
 Broiler chickens raised for meat have several painful problems due to their large size.
 There are similar problems with the domestication of cows and pigs.
 It’s wrong to breed animals who suffer by their mere existence and humane animal farming generally raises animals who have these same genetic problems.